equinor/fmu-dataio/README.md

 so-called global_variables.yml produced by fmu-config.
 Details on syntax will be given in the documentation.

+As default, output with metadata will be stored in `../../share/results` for each realization, while ensemble metadata when ran with ERT will be stored in `/scratch/<field>/<user>/<case>/iter-<n>/share/metadata`

 ## Usage

 ### Export a surface